 Conditional purchase promotions

 If the item that is being described as "free" is genuinely separate from and additional to the item that the customer is required to pay for, the offer qualifies as a conditional-purchase promotion and the item may legitimately be described as "free".
-Examples of conditional purchase promotions include; where the paid-for item is separable from the free item, for example, a free lipstick with the purchase of a magazine.
+For such promotions, it must be clear how customers can get the free item.
+As stated above, the quality of the paid for item should not have been reduced, its price should not have increased (unless this increase results from unrelated factors), and customers should not have to pay anything other than uninflated postage costs.

-An ad for a promotion which stated “two can dine for £10 with free wine” was considered a conditional purchase promotion and was not upheld because the wine was genuinely separable from the paid-for items, was not supplied with the paid-for items unless the customer complied with the terms of the promotion, and the price remained the same with or without the free item (Marks and Spencer plc 24 December 2014).
+Examples of conditional purchase promotions include: where the paid-for item is separable from the free item, such as a free lipstick with the purchase of a magazine.
+In 2014, the ASA received a complaint about the use of “free” in an ad for a promotion which stated “two can dine for £10 with free wine”.
+The ASA considered this to be a conditional purchase promotion.
+This was because the wine was genuinely separable from the paid-for items, was not supplied with the paid-for items unless the customer complied with the terms of the promotion, and the price remained the same with or without the free item.
+The complaint was not upheld, as in all circumstances the consumer was not required to pay a fee for the beverage, and the ad made clear that consumers would receive a main course, side dish dessert and bottle of wine for £10 (Marks and Spencer plc 24 December 2014).

 Where an item is not genuinely separate from, and additional to the item(s) that the customer has to pay for, it may be considered an inclusive part of a package price and should not be described as “free” (see ‘Free vs inclusive’ below).

-When offering free items as part of a promotion marketers should consider our advice on promotional marketing, and on the availability of promotional items.
+When offering free items as part of a promotion, marketers should consider our advice on promotional marketing, and on the availability of promotional items.

 Free vs inclusive